dkalowsk/drafts/linter_unification.md

 ## Abstract

 This paper proposes the addition of the attribute [[tooling]] to add a unified language mechanism for communicating with external C++ tooling.
+This would serve as a replacement for the ad-hoc collection of structured comments and compiler specific attributes that form around most code-analysis tools.
+By providing a uniform mechanism for this communication will be able to clearly search for sections of code currently disabling external tooling, remove any possible confusion towards the action happening, and finally be assured that the requested action will be supported across all compilers (even if the external tooling does not in it's current state).

 This paper uses the term `external tooling` to indicate an application that parses C++ source code to walk an Abstract Syntax Tree (AST) to conduct some